IKIM-Essen/ClusterDocs/README.md

 - an SRT caption file; and
 - a Markdown narration script.

 The canonical source for the original four classes is the Markdown document in `source/`.
-Classes 5-11 are maintained directly in the course, exercise and narration trees until their additional media assets are recorded.
-The DOCX, PDF, PPTX, and MP4 files are rendered review artifacts.
+Classes 5–15 are maintained directly in the course, exercise, narration, caption, and reviewed-frame trees.
+The DOCX, PDF, PPTX, and MP4 files are rendered review artifacts; MP4 files are published separately from ordinary Git history.

 ## Video format